 - Turkey - a great source of B vitamin (niacin), which helps the body produce new cells, and keeps skin rejuvenated.

 - Sweet potatoes - rich in vitamin B6, which helps the body produce selenium, promoting a calming effect.

 - Broccoli - packed with nutrients that are necessary for a healthy pregnancy, such as calcium and folate; it's also rich in fibre and disease-fighting antioxidants.

 - Bananas - rich in potassium, they offer quick energy to fight off pregnancy fatigue and they're easy on your stomach if you're nauseated.

 - Brazil nuts - just four nuts give you your daily selenium dose, which is essential for a healthy immune system.

 - And don’t forget... water – swap your fizzy drinks or endless cups of tea for water for a healthier way to keep hydrated.
 Keeping thirst at bay can help with any nausea that pregnancy can bring.

 - For a sweet treat, a square or two of dark chocolate is full of antioxidants and will give you a boost.

+Whatever your pregnancy throws at you, it should never hinder your progress with wedding planning.
 Read all about how this bride coped with a surprise pregnancy while planning a wedding and how she managed to piece together her special day in just three months... proving that pregnancy doesn't hold you back.